 - E. Additional Submissions in Non-Jury Cases.
 At the time the joint pretrial order is filed, each party shall mail or hand deliver to the Court and serve on opposing counsel, but not file on ECF, the following: - i.
 Copies of affidavits constituting the direct testimony of each trial witness, except for the direct testimony of an adverse party, a person whose attendance is compelled by a subpoena, or a person for whom the Court has agreed to hear direct testimony live at the trial.
 Three business days after submission of such affidavits, counsel for each party shall submit a list of all affiants whom he or she intends to cross-examine at the trial.
 Only those witnesses who will be cross-examined need to appear at trial.
 The original signed affidavits shall be brought to trial to be marked as exhibits; - ii.
 All documentary exhibits. - F. Filings in Opposition.
 Any party may file the following documents within one week after the filing of the pretrial order, but in no event less than three days before the scheduled trial date: - i.
 Objections to another party's requests to charge or proposed voir dire questions; - ii.
 Opposition to any motion in limine; and - iii.
 Opposition to any legal argument in a pretrial memorandum. - G. Courtesy Copies.
 Two courtesy copies of all documents identified in paragraphs V(B)-(F) above shall be mailed or hand delivered to chambers on the date on which they are to be served or filed.
 Only one set of documentary exhibits is required.
 Voluminous material may be organized either in binders or manila file folders, but, in any event, the courtesy copies shall be separately arranged into two independent sets. - H. Trial Schedule.
-During the evidentiary portion of the trial, court shall be in session from 9:00 a.m. to 2:15 p.m. with a break from 11:15 to 11:45 a.m.
-During the jury selection and jury deliberation phases, court shall be in session from 9:00 a.m. to 5:00 p.m. with a break from 1:00 to 2:00 p.m.
+Trials will generally be conducted Monday through Friday from 9:00 a.m. to 2:15 p.m. with a break from 11:15 to 11:45 a.m.